Genivia/FuzzyMatcher/README.md

 Note that the first character of the pattern must match when searching with the `find()` method.
 The `matches()` method does not impose this requirement.
-Newlines and NUL characters are never deleted or substituted to ensure that matches are constrained within single strings and lines.
+Newlines and NUL characters are never deleted or substituted to ensure that errors (edits) do not result in fuzzy matches spanning multiple strings or lines.

 Usage
 -----